Skip to main content

 • “What makes Master of Command so good is that every campaign you start ends up being a rich story.”

-• “The battlefields are all 95% the same; zero effort was made to create a storyline and add some interest to each chapter.
-Basically, it's a lazily made game.”
+• “The battlefields are all 95% the same, zero effort was made to do a storyline and add some interest to each chapter; basically, it's a lazily made game.”

-• “The plot is so poorly written that it feels aimed at people with no education.”
+• “The plot is so stupidly written for people with no education.”

 • music